Low Cost MRP Regression

 What are regression (MRP) methods?

 Finally, we apply the regression data to everyone in each area of interest (such as a constituency or district) to estimate the individual probability that the people there have a particular target attitude.
 For political polling, this gives an idea of how many people in each constituency support each party, from which we can work out which party is likely to win that seat.
+For market research purposes, this could give an idea of where people are most likely to be interested in a product or service, allowing for more targeted customer acquisition.

 What are the benefits of regression techniques?